codex-academy/Front-end-Field-Guide/technology-and-tools.md

 ## CSS

-We keep all our CSS in a few, minified, external CSS files.
-We don't use inline style blocks or write inline CSS.
+CSS should be kept in a few, minified, external CSS files.
+Don't use inline style blocks or write inline CSS.

-We write our CSS like [SMACSS](http://www.smacss.com/).
+Write CSS like [SMACSS](http://www.smacss.com/).
 CSS is organised into: Base; Layout; (lots of) Modules; States.
-We keep nesting shallow, and never use IDs for styling.
+Kepp nesting shallow, and never use IDs for styling.

-We make sites Responsive by default as a Future Friendly measure.
+Make sites Responsive by default as a Future Friendly measure.

-We prefer to move into HTML, CSS, and JS sooner rather than later and build [Front-end Style Guides](http://styleguides.io/) (something like [Pattern Lab](http://patternlab.io/)) that evolve into pages and templates.
+Prefer to move into HTML, CSS, and JS sooner rather than later and build [Front-end Style Guides](http://styleguides.io/) (something like [Pattern Lab](http://patternlab.io/)) that evolve into pages and templates.

 ### Naming conventions